CDRT/docs/bios/settings/thinkstation/power.md

 ![](./img/power.png)

 <details><summary>After Power Loss</summary>

-One of 3 options to select whether the system will stay on after AC power is removed and then restored:
+Whether the system will stay on after AC power is removed and then restored:

-1. Power On – select this option if you use a power strip to turn the system on.
+1. Power On – select when using a power strip to turn the system on.
-2. Power Off – select this option if you want the system to remain off after power restored.
+2. Power Off – the system will remain off after power is restored.
-3. **Last State** – select this option to have the system return to the previous state.
+3. **Last State** – the system will return to the previous state.
 Default.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|